FlutterFlow/flutterflow-documentation/docs/intro/quickstart.md

 <img src="../../static/img/clone-project.png" alt="clone-project.png"  />

-After cloning the project, you’ll see a page with product images and description and you’ll add a feature that allows users to update the product quantity.
+After cloning the project, you’ll see a page with product images and descriptions.
+You’ll add a feature that allows users to update the product quantity.

 <img src="../../static/img/zero-to-final.png" alt="zero-to-final.png"  />

 ## 2. Building UI {#build-ui}

-In this section, we will see how to build the user interface (UI) for this feature.
+In this section, we'll see how to build the user interface (UI) for this feature.
 This involves creating a layout and adding various widgets to our page.

 To build the UI: